RetrogradeAmnesia/NodeJS_SQL_DiscordBot/README.md

 # NodeJS_SQL_DiscordBot
- A Starting point for someone to use to create thier own discord bot using databases
+ A Starting point for someone to use to create thier own discord bot using SQL databases